electron-elements/send-feedback/docs/customizing.md

 The text of submit button. the default is `Send Feedback`.
 It can be changed by setting `button-label` or `buttonLabel` property.

+### Cancel button
+If you use this element as a modal and wish to have a cancel button in the UI set the `showCancelButton` property to true or use `show-cancel-button` attribute.
+Then, when a user clicks the cancel button, we will emit a `feedback-cancelled` event so you can update your UI accordingly.
+See the [events section](./index.md#events) on how to setup a event listener to catch the event.

+### Cancel Button Label

+The text of cancel button, the default is `Cancel`.
+It can be changed by setting `cancel-label` or `cancelButton` property.